 Multi-year term loans are typically utilized in different kinds of industries where businesses sell their goods, products, or services to other businesses or also for industries where the businesses sell directly to consumers, unlike other types of loan options where the type of industry restricts the type of lending product available to borrowing businesses.
 Multi-year term loans are used by many businesses for a wide variety of costs, as this type of business term loan has very limited restrictions or covenants that coincide with the lending product.
 This makes a multi-year business term loan a great fit for businesses with strong credit profiles.

 The application process for multi-year term loans is much easier than applying for other types of financing products, like an Asset-Based or SBA business loan.
 Although there is less paperwork and fewer requirements when applying for a multi-year term loan, the financial information, tax return, and other documents that the borrowing business provides for the lender to review will play a large role in determining the qualification status.

 SBA Term Loans

 Asset-Based Term Loans

-Asset-based term loans are generally best for business to business (b2b) industries.
-This is because b2b industries tend to have significantly more collateral than business to consumer (b2c) industries.
-For example, a manufacturer will have equipment, accounts receivables, and inventory/materials, while a restaurant will only have furniture, fixtures, and equipment.
+Asset-based term loans are generally most appropriate for business to business (b2b) industries, because these types of companies have significantly more collateral types than most business to consumer (b2c) companies.
+For example, manufacturers often have large, valuable pieces of equipment and machinery that hold their value.
+Also, these types of companies have accounts receivables, inventory, and other types of materials, whereas a restaurant might only have furniture, fixtures, and equipment to offer as collateral.